SuperMoney logo

 Let’s look at an example.

-George will use the Single filing status on his tax return.
-He has a taxable pension worth $20,000, W-2 wages equal to $10,000, and social security benefits that total $4,500.
-Half of his total benefits ($2,250) plus $30,000 in other income will put him at $32,250.
-This amount is over the threshold, so George will owe some taxes on his benefits.
-But because it is less than $34,000, only up to 50% of his benefits will be taxed.
+Consider George, who files as Single on his tax return.
+He has a taxable pension worth $20,000, W-2 wages equal to $10,000, and Social Security benefits totaling $4,500.
+Half of his total benefits ($2,250) plus $30,000 in other income amounts to $32,250.
+This is over the $25,000 threshold, so George will owe taxes on his benefits.
+However, because the total is less than $34,000, only up to 50% of his benefits will be taxed.

-If George only earned his $20,000 pension and $4,500 in benefits, his total would come to $22,250, and he would have no tax liability on his benefits.
-Further, if his income increased by $5,000 (putting his total at $37,250), up to 85% of his benefits would be taxable.
+If George earned just his $20,000 pension and $4,500 in benefits, his total income would be $22,250, and he would have no tax liability on his benefits.
+If his income increased by $5,000, bringing his total to $37,250, up to 85% of his benefits would be taxable.

 Frequently asked questions about social security benefits and taxes